Below is a list of potential tips for throwing a sustainable or eco friendly party.

 – Buy a gift that you know the person will definitely need or use

 This is so the gift doesn’t get thrown out soon after receiving it, or to prevent it sitting there not being used

 – Consider potentially more sustainable ways to wrap physical gifts and products

 – Consider buying an experience as a gift, instead of a physical product

-– If you’re unsure of what that person wants or needs, consider giving the person an e-gift card or voucher, so that they can buy something they want or need, and the gift doesn’t get waste or go unused
+– If you’re unsure of what that person wants or needs, consider giving the person an e-gift card or voucher

-In the event that the gift will be a physical product or item, consider using more sustainable wrapping paper.
+If the gift will be a physical product or item, consider using more sustainable wrapping paper and wrapping materials

 This could involve using: